The competition for a place on the first page of Google is intense but with the right SEO effort and work it’s doable. Here’s how.

 The most successful content has a lifespan that looks like this.
 Once the content is published, it starts to gain rank and, consequently, traffic.
 In the end, it is almost inevitable that with time the flow of traffic will begin to deteriorate.

 What causes this to happen?
-There are a variety of possible causes, including; better, more recent, or more authoritative content was published by other publishers, or the purpose of the question has changed as time passes.
+There are a variety of possible causes, including; better, more recent, or more authoritative content being published by other publishers, or the purpose of the question has changed as time passes.

 Whatever the reason behind your site falling out of its previously higher ranking, there are methods to revitalize it and make it more visible on the search results.